 Reason for Change

-The purpose of this CR is to improve the CPM Storage capability when dealing with CPM Session History Object during multimedia chat session.
+The purpose of this CR is to improve the CPM Storage capability when dealing with CPM Session History Object during CPM Session and incorporate Group State History for long-live chat.

-The current CPM Storage structure is not efficient and poor performance when storing multimedia chat session, when the object gets too big.
+The current CPM Storage structure is not efficient and poor performance when storing chat session with large media content.

 The proposal is to add an option to support session as folder and have each message stored as separated message in that folder.